Slapshot

 The slapshot is a hard and fast shot, and difficult to make accurate.
-It also takes longer to execute; a player usually cannot take a slapshot while under any significant pressure from an opposing player because the opponent could easily interfere during the windup.
-Offensive players wary of a defence player intervening may elect to take a shot that is speedier to set up, such as a wrist shot.
+It also takes longer to execute; a player usually cannot take a slapshot while under any significant pressure from an opponent because they could easily interfere during the windup.
+Offensive players, when wary of a defensive player intervening, may elect to take a shot that is quicker to set up, such as a wrist shot.
 The slapshot is most commonly used by a defenceman at the point, especially during a power play, although a forward will sometimes find an opportunity to use it.
 Slapshots are iconic to hockey's image due to their capability to score as a surprise turning point, the loose equivalent of a home run in baseball or a Hail Mary in American football.